CivicDataLab/IDS-DRR-Frontend/README.md

 `npm run dev`

+Open http://localhost:3000 to view it in the browser.

 ## Get Involved
 - Start by reading our Code of conduct
 - Get familiar with our contributor guidelines explaining the different ways in which you can support this project!
 We need your help!